Printed Circuit Board Assembly

 The solder mask is responsible for a PCB’s characteristic green color.
 The mask is a thin polymer coating that protects the traces and prevents solder bridges.

 Every PCB contains one or more copper layers, including the etched pathways (traces) that form the circuit.

 The substrate is a non-conductive material bound to the copper layers.
 It serves to insulate electrical traces from one another.

 PCBs come in numerous forms of varying complexity:

 The most straightforward and most affordable PCBs consist of one copper layer laminated to a non-conductive substrate layer.
 One side of the board contains all pathways.

 A more versatile option, double-sided PCBs incorporate circuitry on both sides of the PCB.
 These boards have three total layers, consisting of two layers of copper on either side of a non-conductive substrate.

 The most complex and expensive, multi-layer PCBs enable intricate circuitry that would be impossible to contain to one or two layers.
-Multi-layer boards use alternating layers of copper and substrate laminated together into one dense assembly.
+Multi-layer boards use alternating copper and substrate laminated layers together into one dense assembly.
 These boards allow for maximum component density by moving some traces to the board’s interior, freeing room for additional SMT components on the exterior.